 “It depends on your assumptions” is really hard to put on a bumper sticker.
 Or a meme.
 And it’s even harder for stiff smiley politicians to talk about.

 If you’re going to make a prequel to the most iconic, imitated and merchandized movie in modern American culture, you’ve got some pretty heavy decisions to make before doing it.
-And if […]
+If you […]

 There’s something refreshing about turning away from the messy footprints behind us that got us where we are and turning towards a goal.
 It’s cathartic.
 Because you spend time thinking about what you want.
 So much of American mind-space for the last 18 months has been focused on what we don’t want.
 It’s time to move on.
 And move forward.